 However, not every building sustains enough damage on average on floods for the investment to be worthwhile.
-Chart 7.2 shows the proportion of buildings for which house raising constitutes a net economic benefit.
-If the program were restricted to only those buildings with expected damage over 30 years greater than \$120,000, the net benefit would increase to \$27.5m.
+Chart 6.3 shows that the proportion of buildings for which house raising constitutes a net economic benefit is slightly over half.
+If the program were restricted to only those buildings with expected damage over 30 years greater than \$120,000, the net benefit would increase to \$14m.